Zoe0409/Practice-Projects-with-Python/README.md

 **4. Word frequency in Moby Dick**: Web-scraping and text mining *Datacamp*

+**5. The GitHub History of the Scala Language**: Exploratory analysis of data and Data Visualization *Datacamp*

 Work in process and Will keep updating the list...